YoannaLa/Boutique_crossFit/README.md

 1.6	No	Code does not pass validation tools
-Please find attached, I have tested all the files as requested
+Please find attached README Testing.md I have tested all the files as requested

 1.9	No	Python logic is limited to code displayed in course walkthrough projects and is not indicative of abilities with the Python language
 I have created 3 new models